rix0rrr/refinetree/README.md

     selected( [items] )         Return or set the IDs of all effectively selected items (that means CHECKED without any of its children checked).
+    selectedObjects()           Return all effectively selected items themselves (in an array).
     tree( [items] )             Return or set the items of the complete tree (see Elements section).
     summarize                   Return some HTML that describes the selected